-- The primary purpose of OH&S laws is to keep workers safe.
-Under OH&S laws, employers are ultimately responsible for all persons on their worksite. - Employers must develop safety policies and procedures for its workers. - Employers must follow all requirements of the authorities having jurisdiction...
+- The primary purpose of OH&S laws is to keep workers safe. - Employers must develop safety policies and procedures for its workers as required by authorities having jurisdiction. - Employers must follow all requirements of the authorities having jurisdiction

 Employee Responsibilities